sennajin/api-test-automation-demo/README.md

 3. Select "GitHub Actions" as the source
 4. The workflow will automatically deploy the Allure reports to GitHub Pages

-## Test Categories

-The framework includes the following test categories in `test_api_endpoints.py`:

-- **CRUD Tests**: Create, Read, Update, Delete operations with valid and invalid data
-- **Authentication Tests**: Login, Register, and Logout functionality with valid credentials and error handling
-- **Performance Tests**: Response time tracking and basic SLA compliance testing
-- **Data Validation Tests**: Schema validation and data integrity tests
-- **Negative Testing**: Missing fields, extra fields, delete twice, update non-existent user

 ## Test Strategy and Reasoning

-The streamlined testing strategy focuses on core API functionality with a simplified, maintainable approach:
+The testing strategy focuses on core API functionality with a simplified, maintainable approach:

-### Focused Test Coverage
+### Test Coverage
 The test selection strategy prioritizes:

 1. **Core Functionality**: Essential CRUD operations (Create, Read, Update, Delete)